jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     -   [Configuring Relay Settings](#configuring-relay-settings)
     -   [Limiting Relay Bandwidth](#limiting-relay-bandwidth)

-<a id="enabling-ssltls-for-tcp-traffic-between-the-server-and-its-clients"></a>
+<a id="enabling-ssltls-layered-tcp-traffic-between-the-server-and-its-clients"></a>
-## Enabling SSL/TLS for TCP Traffic Between the Server and Its Clients
+## Enabling SSL/TLS-layered TCP Traffic Between the Server and Its Clients

-You can enable SSL/TLS for TCP traffic between the server and its clients.
-By default, SSL/TLS for TCP traffic between the server and its clients is disabled.
+You can enable SSL/TLS-layered TCP traffic between the server and its clients.
-To enable SSL/TLS for TCP traffic between the server and its clients, you will need to have the setting `ssl.enabled` set to `true`.
+By default, SSL/TLS-layered TCP traffic between the server and its clients is disabled.
+To enable SSL/TLS-layered TCP traffic between the server and its clients, you will need to have the setting `ssl.enabled` set to `true`.
 In addition, you will need to have the setting `ssl.keyStoreFile` to specify the server's key store file (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `ssl.keyStorePassword` to specify the password for the server's key store file.

 API example: